6126 Hollywood Blvd. Los Angeles, CA 90028 |

 the middle of the mess.
 See the

 Historic L.A.
-Theatres in Movies post for shots of a bit of the Vine Theatre and the Cinematheque 16 on Sunset.
+Theatres in Movies post for shots of a bit of the Vine Theatre, the Cinematheque 16 on Sunset and the La Reina in Sherman Oaks.

 That brown building on the far left is the east side of the Pix Theatre.
 It's a shot at a car lot at Hollywood and Gower appearing in "Aloha, Bobby and Rose" (Columbia Pictures, 1975).
 Paul Le Mat didn't do well in a pool game and has come by to see a relative in the hope of borrowing $75 to pay his debt.
 The film also